The Melanoma Research Alliance (MRA)

 Leading the Way to a Cure

 The Melanoma Research Alliance (MRA) is the largest non-profit funder of melanoma research.
-Since its founding in 2007, MRA has committed $110 million in funding to advance our understanding of this disease.
+Since its founding in 2007, MRA has committed $143 million in funding to advance our understanding of this disease.
 MRA funds projects in the areas of prevention, diagnosis, and treatment, with the majority of funding allocated for melanoma treatment.
-Donate

 The mission of the Melanoma Research Alliance (MRA) is to end suffering and death due to melanoma by collaborating with all stakeholders to accelerate powerful research, advance cures for all patients, and prevent more melanomas.